 The sky changes from violet to black, as it swallows the Martial mountain range.
-Ushuaia’s lights are dots in the distance, as our ship, Stella Australis, cruises over Ushuaia Bay.
+At the start of our Patagonia cruise, Ushuaia’s lights are dots in the distance, as our ship, Stella Australis, cruises over Ushuaia Bay.

 It is a region that has breathtaking scenery.
 It has been a popular destination for keen hikers for many years.